 Diameter from the middle of the airgap to the middle of the airgap on the opposite side.

-The airgap diameter in Emetor is defined as the distance between the middle of the airgap on two opposite sides, refer to Fig. 1.
+The airgap diameter is defined as the distance between the middle of the airgap on two opposite sides, refer to Fig. 1.
 The motor in Fig. 1 was designed for a concrete cutter and has a two-layer concentrated winding with 8 poles and 6 slots.

 Fig. 1 Illustration of the airgap diameter (airgap thickness is exagerated).